1. Get a Compiler

 |"What's new" in depth.
 If you already know C++ and want a thorough treatment of what's new in C++11, see Overview of the New C++ (C++11) by Scott Meyers.
 These are Scott's fully-annotated color training materials from his course of the same name, and the best current approximation of "a book on what's new in C++11."
 (Free sample available.)|

 Stroustrup's authoritative "Tour of C++11."
 For a "lap around C++11," take the authoritative Tour of C++ by the creator himself, Bjarne Stroustrup.
-This four-part Tour is drawn from from near-final drafts of Stroustrup's upcoming The C++ Programming Language, 4th Edition, and is being published on this site in four monthly installments starting November 2012.
+This four-part Tour is drawn from from near-final drafts of Stroustrup's upcoming The C++ Programming Language, 4th Edition, and was published on this site in four installments.
 (Free.)

 3. Learn More